22DP3RPotj/EduSphere/README.md

-# Real-time messaging platform
+# Real-time Chat Platform

 [LICENSE](LICENSE)

-A full-stack real-time messaging platform.
-Built with Django (backend) and Vue.js (frontend).
+A full-stack real-time messaging platform built with Django (backend) and Vue.js (frontend).
+Create chat rooms, join conversations, and communicate in real-time with WebSocket technology.

 ## Table of Contents
 - [Features](#features)